CPritch/ts4-swf-compiler/README.md

 ## Features

 - Decompile/Recompile SWF files using [FFDEC](https://github.com/jindrapetrik/jpexs-decompiler)
-- Replace ActionScript 3 (AS3) code based on AS3 package + name
+- Replace ActionScript 3 (AS3) code based on AS3 package + classname
 - Clone and modify PlaceObject tags based on a custom JSON schema

 ## Prerequisites